 Why A Rainbow?

 Colors in food (if they are natural, of course) often correlate to certain micronutrients.
-It is fun to understand the benefits of each color group, using the chart below as a guide:
+It is fun to understand the benefits of each color group.
+You can use this chart as a guide.

-Parents: Use the following as a guide, but allow your child to be your shopper’s assistant in the grocery store (“can you help me find a purple vegetable?”), see what kind of colorful plates you can create.
+Parents: Allow your child to be your shopper’s assistant in the grocery store (“can you help me find a purple vegetable?”), and see what kind of colorful plates you can create together.

 Fruits and Veggies: A Rainbow of Colors

 Give me 5!
 (Servings of fruits and vegetables every day.
 Three servings of veggies, and two of fruit.
 One serving = approximately ½ cup)